+Auditing Courses

-Auditing Courses: No credit or grades are assigned for audited courses.
-A per-credit tuition fee of one-half of in-state rates is charged.
+No credit or grades are assigned for audited courses.
+A per-credit tuition fee of one-half of instate rates is charged.
 Students wishing to audit a course should follow normal registration procedures, indicating AU as their grade option on the course registration form.
 The choice to audit a course must be made prior to the end of the add/drop period.
+Audit rates apply only to courses with full tuition rates and not to extension courses or courses with special/reduced rates.

+Extension Courses

-Extension Courses: The College occasionally offers special courses to selected audiences at various locations.
+The College occasionally offers special courses to selected audiences at various locations.
 These courses are not listed in this catalogue, but are separately advertised or sponsored through agencies or other institutions.
-Extension students generally register via materials given them at their first class session.
+Extension students generally register via materials given to them at their first class session.

+Non-matriculated Students

-Non-matriculated Students: Students who have a bachelor's degree but are not matriculated in one of the college's graduate programs may enroll in open graduate courses after the designated registration for matriculated graduate students (see Course Bulletin for specific dates.)
+Students who have a bachelor's degree but are not matriculated in one of the college's graduate programs may enroll in open graduate courses after the designated registration for matriculated graduate students (see Course Bulletin for specific dates.)

+Plan of Study

-Plan of Study: Matriculated students in each of the college's graduate programs must have their plan of study accepted by their advisor and the academic dean before completing twelve graduate credits at JSC.
+Matriculated students in each of the college's graduate programs must have their plan of study accepted by their advisor and the academic dean before completing twelve graduate credits at ISC.